Armenia Says 4 Killed In Border Flare-up With Azerbaijan - UrduPoint

 Armenia Says 4 Killed In Border Flare-up With Azerbaijan

-Arch-foes Armenia and Azerbaijan accused each other Tuesday of opening fire on their volatile border, with Yerevan saying Azerbaijani forces killed four of its soldiers and Russia urging restraint
+Arch-foes Armenia and Azerbaijan accused each other Tuesday of opening fire on their volatile border, with Yerevan saying Azerbaijani forces killed four of its soldiers as Russia and the United States urged restraint

-Yerevan, (APP - UrduPoint / Pakistan Point News - 13th Feb, 2024) Arch-foes Armenia and Azerbaijan accused each other Tuesday of opening fire on their volatile border, with Yerevan saying Azerbaijani forces killed four of its soldiers and Russia urging restraint.
+Yerevan, (APP - UrduPoint / Pakistan Point News - 14th Feb, 2024) Arch-foes Armenia and Azerbaijan accused each other Tuesday of opening fire on their volatile border, with Yerevan saying Azerbaijani forces killed four of its soldiers as Russia and the United States urged restraint.

-Yerevan and Baku have fought two wars -- in 2020 and in the 1990s -- over the disputed Nagorno-Karabakh region, which Azerbaijan recaptured in a lightning offensive last September.
+Yerevan and Baku had fought two wars -- in 2020 and in the 1990s -- over the disputed Nagorno-Karabakh region before Azerbaijan recaptured in a lightning offensive last September.

-The deaths on Tuesday came several days after the re-election in Azerbaijan of President Ilham Aliyev, in power for two decades in the oil-rich Caspian country.
+The deaths on Tuesday came several days after the reelection of Azerbaijani President Ilham Aliyev, who has held power for two decades in the oil-rich Caspian country.

 "Four were killed and one injured as a result of fire on Armenian positions from Azerbaijani troops," the Armenian defence ministry said in a statement.